rahulrahu1/rahulrahu1/README.md

 I’m Rahul,
-interested in AI and ML, computer science currently learning a lot ...
+interested in AI and ML, computer science, currently learning a lot ...